Valhi, Inc.

 Valhi, Inc. is an American holding company operating through wholly and majority-owned subsidiaries in a number of different industries.
 It was founded in 1987 as a result of the merger of the LLC Corporation and Amalgamated Sugar Company.
-The Contran Corporation owned 93% of Valhi's common stock as of December 2014.

-The chairman of the company was Harold Simmons until his death in 2013.
 As of 2014 it was a Fortune 1000 company.

+Until his death in 2013, the chairman of the company was Harold Simmons,.
+He also owned 94% of Valhi's common stock, through The Contran Corporation and a charitable trust controlled by his family.

 Subsidiaries

 Wholly and majority-owned subsidiaries include 80% of Kronos Worldwide, 86% of CompX International Inc., 83% of NL Industries, Basic Management, Inc. and The LandWell Company.
 Former subsidiaries include Amalgamated Sugar Company, oilfield services firm Baroid, forest products firm Medford, and Arby's franchise Sybra.